Hamlabs/ArcticTracker-ESP32/README.md

   ```
 (If I forgot something, please give me a hint, and I will try to fix it).

+## Setup of the tracker - the command shell
+Plug a USB cable into the tracker and your computer.
+A serial interface will appear.
+Start a (serial) terminal program and connect to the serial interface (on Linux it is /dev/ttyACM0).
+Alternatively, the monitor command of the idf.py may be used.
+It may be necessary to reset the tracker to get the command prompt (cmd:).

+The command-shell let you configure everything and is useful in developing and debugging the software.
+Be sure to set the *callsign*.
+The *'help'* command shows the available commands.
+The *'tracker on'* command turns on the tracker.
+The *'wifi on'* command turns on the WIFI.
+You can set the Wifi-access points and the API key here to be able to do configuration with a web-browser.

+(I hope to be able to document this better soon)

 ## Future work

 A version 4 tracker will probably move on to exploring LoRa and FSK modes on 70 cm.
 There are also some other VHF-modules around that can be interesting to look at without a separate PA module: The SR-FRS-2WVS (2 watts), the SA-868 (2 watts), maybe the SR-FRS-4W.
 The SA868 comes with a programmable version and I wonder if it could be somehow optimized a bit for APRS?